sbryfcz/harmony-card/README.md

 In this case, the card will issue commands via `media_player.alexa` if the current activity is 'Play Xbox One'.
 Otherwise, it will use `media_player.living_room`.

+#### Volume
 Furthermore, volume controls try to use specified media players (if configured) since those offer most robust functionality (ie. the volume slider).
 So the order of precedence for volume controls are:
 1. Activity Level volume_entity
 2. Activity Level volume_device
 3. Card Level volume_entity
 4. Card Level volume_device

+#### Devices
+Devices to be used for buttons follow the following order of precedence:
+1. Activity-button level device
+2. Card-button level device
+3. Activity level device
+4. Card level device

 ## Example Configuration
 ### Resources